chianw/chianw/post42basicauthkudoconsole.md

 The steps involved are:
  - enable basic authentication for the App Service
  - reset or update the credentials used for basic authentication
- - access the kudo/SCM URL for basic authentication at
+ - access the kudo/SCM URL for basic authentication

 ## Enable basic authentication for the App Service via CLI, the second command below also enables FTP
 ```